Durham, England: Historical

 The historic city centre of Durham has changed little over 200 years.
 It is made up of the peninsula containing the cathedral, palace green, former administrative buildings for the palatine and Durham Castle.
 This was a strategic defensive decision by the city's founders and gives the cathedral a striking position.
 So much so that Symeon of Durham stated:

 To see Durham is to see the English Sion and by doing so one may save oneself a trip to Jerusalem.

 Sir Walter Scott was so inspired by the view of the cathedral from South Street that he wrote "Harold the Dauntless", a poem about Saxons and Vikings set in County Durham and published on 30 January 1817.
 The following lines from the poem are carved into a stone tablet on Prebends Bridge:

 The old commercial section of the city encompasses the peninsula on three sides, following the River Wear.
 The peninsula was historically surrounded by the castle wall extending from the castle keep and broken by two gatehouses to the north and west of the enclosure.
 After extensive remodelling and "much beautification" by the Victorians the walls were removed with the exception of the gatehouse which is still standing on the Bailey.

 The medieval city was made up of the cathedral, castle and administrative buildings on the peninsula.
 The outlying areas were known as the townships and owned by the bishop, the most famous of these being Gilesgate (which still contains the mediaeval St Giles Church), Claypath and Elvet.

 The outlying commercial section of the city, especially around the North Road area, saw much change in the 1960s during a redevelopment spearheaded by Durham City Council; however, much of the original mediaeval street plan remains intact in the area close to the cathedral and market place.
 Most of the mediaeval buildings in the commercial area of the city have disappeared apart from the House of Correction and the Chapel of Saint Andrew, both under Elvet Bridge.
 Georgian buildings can still be found on the Bailey and Old Elvet most of which make up the colleges of Durham University.

 Climate

-The table below gives the average temperature, rainfall and sunshine figures taken between 1981 and 2010, and extreme temperatures back to 1850 for the Met Office weather station in Durham:
+The table below gives the average temperature, rainfall and sunshine figures taken between 1991 and 2020, and extreme temperatures back to 1850 for the weather station at Durham University Observatory: